-The external practical examination will be conducted at the end of 4th& 6th semesters.
+The external practical examination will be conducted at the end of 4th & 6th semesters.
 At the time of external examination, a student has to produce certified fair record with a minimum of 75% of the experiments, listed in the syllabus.
 Valuation of the record must be done internally and externally.
 A maximum of 1/2 mark can be awarded to an experiment which is neatly recorded.
 Total mark for record in external valuation is 10.
 The principle or the logic and the relevant expressions of the experiment must be shown at the time of examination

 Two test papers for practical internals could be conducted by including test papers in any two convenient cycles in the place of an experiment.
 A batch of students can be evaluated in each class.
 If there are a total of 4 cycles for a practical course, a test paper each can be included in the 3rd and 4th cycles.
-If there are a total of 3 cycles for a practical course, a test paper each can be included in the 2rd and 3rd cycles.
+If there are a total of 3 cycles for a practical course, a test paper each can be included in the 2nd and 3rd cycles.
 A model examination can also conducted after completion of all cycles.
-Internal grade for test papers can be awarded based on the best two performances.
-Digital balance is allowed for mass measurements.